HersheyTaichou/CIS-Benchmarks/README.md

 The CIS Benchmarks are, at last check, covered by a Create Commons "Attribution-NonCommercial-ShareAlike 4.0 International" License.
 The current license for the benchamrks and other CIS programs can be found at their site:

 [Center for Internet Security Terms and Conditions](https://www.cisecurity.org/terms-and-conditions-table-of-contents)

-The scripts and original resources are covered by the GNU General Public License v3.0.
-More information on the license can be found in the COPYING file.